lresner/meetx/meetx_playbook.md

 **Avoid** “Does everyone understand?
 Cool?
 Does that make sense?”

 #### 4. Collaborative.
 Most exercises are sturcutred to be completed in pairs or in groups.
 "Collaborative learning" is emphasized as a value.
-Guidelines are issued are to make 'everyone a student, everyone a learner.'
+Guidelines are issued are to make everyone 'a student, everyone a learner.'

 #### 5. Motivating
 topical, challenging content